lvgl/lvgl/docs/layouts/grid.md

 - `LV_GRID_FR(X)` tell what portion of the remaining space should be used by this track.
 Larger value means larger space.

 ### Grid items
-By default the children are not added to the grid.
+By default, the children are not added to the grid.
 They need to be added manually to a cell.

 To do this call `lv_obj_set_grid_cell(child, column_align, column_pos, column_span, row_align, row_pos, row_span)`.